questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 `$__interval` This function calculates a dynamic interval based on the time range applied to the dashboard.
-By using this function, the sampling interval changes automatically as the user zooms in and out of panel.
+By using this function, the sampling interval changes automatically as the user zooms in and out of the panel.

 Let’s add the new panel using these functions: